wahidonix/godot-4-state-machine-controller/docs/adding-states.md

 - Use descriptive names ending in "State"
 - Keep consistent with your game's terminology

-### 2. Constants
+### 2. Variables and Configuration
-- Define speed and timing constants at the top of each state
-- Consider making them configurable via exported variables
+- **Use exported variables** from the player script instead of hardcoded constants
+- Reference player properties like `player.movement_speed`, `player.jump_velocity`
+- **Modern approach**: `player.dash_speed` instead of `const DASH_SPEED = 15.0`
+- This allows real-time tuning in the inspector without code changes

 ### 3. Transitions
+- **Check dash first** - it can interrupt any state when available
-- Always check for higher-priority transitions first (falling, jumping)
+- Always check for higher-priority transitions (falling, jumping, dash)
 - Group similar transition checks together
 - Use early returns to avoid nested conditions
+- **Example priority order**: dash → falling → jumping → movement states

 ### 4. State Data
 - Avoid storing data that persists between state changes in the state itself